 Math Placement Test for Undergraduate Students

 Some undergraduate students are required to take a math placement test upon arrival at Mason.
 The Math Placement Exam is a computer-based test to help assess a student’s proficiency.
-Students have two chances per section, per year (March 2019 - January 2020) to take the test.
+Students have two chances per section, per year (February 2021 to February 2022) to take the test.
 The math placement test schedule can be found at math.gmu.edu.
 If you have any questions, send an email to Catherine Sausville at firstname.lastname@example.org.
 It is highly recommended for students to take the placement test BEFORE orientation if possible.

 A "Guide to the Placement Test" is available in the JC Bookstore for a minimal fee.
 It contains topics covered and practice problems.
 It does not contain a sample test.
 Please contact Ellen O'Brien (email@example.com) with any requests or correspondence concerning the guide.

 Time Tickets/Course Registration Dates